The Cost of Selling A Business in Palm Beach County

 - Also, a business broker has the experience and expertise associated with business sales and transactions that traditional realtors do not have.

-Some sellers of businesses choose not to use an attorney at all.
-For cash deals (with no seller financing), it is fairly common for sellers not to use attorney.
+Some business owners do not use an attorney at all when selling their business.
+For cash deals (with no seller financing), it is fairly common for sellers not to use an attorney since the seller has little risk of not getting paid in full.
 The seller should still understand that an attorney may be necessary to help negotiate and understand the purchase agreement.
-Other sellers may have a family friend who is an attorney and may simply seek their ‘free’ advice.
+Other sellers may have a family friend who is an attorney and may seek their ‘free’ advice.
+For business owners who do choose to hire an attorney, the costs vary with the amount of work required.

 Find Right Attorney